arendon78/Go1/src/animation/README.md

 ### BE CAREFUL : If you do low quality (-pql option) make sure that the interval between each neuron in the activation function (located in /animation/animate_any.py of in /animation/display_neural_network.py )is the good one.

-Tomorrow : do the whole thing on another computer and make sure that it works

-also make sure that all the other tests work

-animation/animate_any
-animation/display_neural_network

-forces/experiments/*

-Neuroscience/structures/test/simulate_any

-Neuroscience/tests/*

-unitree_legged_sdk/example_py/Bezier/forward_neuron with main_loop_v2 and without main_loop